 They are as highly coveted today by political leaders, generals, judges, and senior civil servants as they were in the last days of the raj.

 But according to Malvika Singh, their new custodians have destroyed much of the original charm with jugaad extensions and modifications.
-Members of parliament and ministers are guilty of some of the capital’s worst encroachment offences.

 “We have a lot of people on the bench, government employees… they feel the laws made for me can be broken by them, it has destroyed this city,” she said, in Seminar’s Connaught Place salon office.